ibm-cloud-docs/openwhisk/openwhisk_cli.md

 * Updating the CLI to a later version

-The following management tasks require you to use the plugin.
+The following management tasks require you to use the plug-in.

 * API management
   * Configuration of the API GW access token